vinhvu200/StockProject/README.md

 # StockProject
-Webscraping data first and then finding a way to use them
+Webscraping data first with selenium and then finding a way to use them